4 min read

 by Caroline Hardaker

-If you are an international student and want to study for a degree at a UK university, one of the first things you should do is check the qualifications you need to apply.
+If you're an international student and want to study for a degree at a UK university, one of the first things you should do is check the qualifications you need to apply.

 These qualifications – and your grades – will form a huge part of your application.
-However, they are not the only entry requirements set by UK universities.
+However, they're not the only entry requirements set by UK universities.

-In this blog, we have taken a look at the typical entry requirements for degrees from UK universities.
-We have included lots of links to useful resources and advice on how you can find out if the exams you are taking can get you a place on your dream degree course.
+In this blog, we've taken a look at the typical entry requirements for degrees at UK universities.
+We've included lots of links to useful resources and advice on how you can find out if the exams you're taking can get you a place on your dream degree course.

 Contents: